Introducing the TC Top Picks for Disrupt Berlin 2019 – TechCrunch

 Can we get a fanfare of trumpets, please?
 The time has come to introduce you to our TC Top Picks for Disrupt Berlin 2019.
 The ingenuity and creativity reflected in the international startup community can’t be overstated, and narrowing the field from the hundreds of applications we received was no easy task.

-The program showcases outstanding early-stage startups across these categories: AI/Machine Learning, Biotech/Healthtech, Blockchain, Fintech, Mobility, Privacy/Security, Retail/E-commerce, Robotics/IoT/Hardware, CRM/Enterprise and Education.
+The program showcases outstanding early-stage startups across these categories: AI/Machine Learning, Biotech/Healthtech, Blockchain, Fintech, Mobility, Privacy/Security, Retail/E-commerce, Robotics/IoT/Hardware, and CRM/Enterprise.

 Challenging as it was, TechCrunch editors had a (wicked fun) job to do — select up to five early-stage startups they felt represent the best of their specific tech category.
 This remarkable cadre of early-stage startups knocked our proverbial socks off.
 Cold toes notwithstanding, we think you’ll be equally impressed.